 1. Intrinsic semiconductor :

-Due to excitation of electrons from valence band to conduction band, free carriers are created in both the bands.
+Due to the excitation of electrons from the valence band to conduction band, free carriers are created in both the bands.
 The concentration of these carriers is known as carriers concentration of intrinsic semiconductors.

 2. Extrinsic semiconductor :

 In extrinsic semiconductors the concentration of carriers changes due to the addition of impurities.
 So, in an N-type semiconductor, electron concentration is more than the intrinsic concentration and hole concentration is less than the intrinsic concentration.